On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Divisible statistics as linear functionals based on the same random measure

-In \eqref{eqn:divisible_stat_xi2}, the first average in $k$ serves a purpose similar to that of the empirical distribution function.
-The expected value of such empirical distribution, given the collection of $x_k$, is the measure $\mutheta(A,z)$.
-The latter assigns to each bin in $A$ the Poisson probability $P(z| \mtheta)$.
-As $K\rightarrow \infty$, the marginal $\muk(A)=\muk(A,\infty)$ converges to $\mu(A)=|A|/|\X|$, the normalized Lebesgue measure, or uniform distribution, on $\X$ and $\mutheta(A,z)$ converges weakly to For example, as $K\to\infty$, we have
+The first average in $k$ serves a purpose similar to that of the empirical distribution function.
+The expected value of such an empirical distribution, given the collection of $x_k$, is the measure $\mutheta(A,z)$.
+As $K\rightarrow \infty$, the marginal $\muk(A)=\muk(A,\infty)$ converges to $\mu(A)=|A|/|\X|$, the normalized Lebesgue measure, or uniform distribution, on $\X$ and $\mutheta(A,z)$ converges weakly to

-The stochastic representation in \eqref{eqn:divisible_stat_general} implies that -- similarly to the i.i.d. setting in which classes of statistics can be expressed as values of function-parametric empirical processes \citep[cf.][Ch.19]{vandervaart} -- the class of divisible statistics becomes the function-parametric process based on $\vtheta$ in \eqref{eqn:vktheta}.
-The natural range for the functions $\gtheta$ indexing such a process is the Hilbert space